jsverse/transloco/README.md

 }
 ```

-#### Transloco Missing Handler
+### Transloco Missing Handler

-This handler is responsible for handling missing keys.
-The default handler calls `console.warn()` with the key when `config.isProdMode` is set to `false`, and returns an empty string to use as a replacement for the missing key's value.
+This handler is responsible for handling missing translations.
+The default handler calls `console.warn()` with the key when `config.isProdMode` is set to `false` and returns the fallback translation.

 ```ts
 export class CustomHandler implements TranslocoMissingHandler {